CSA Medical

 Venture Round in 2006

-Jacket Micro Devices specializes in providing solutions for wireless modules, focusing on technology that minimizes the size and cost of radio frequency components in wireless devices.
-Founded in 2004 and located in Atlanta, Georgia, the company offers a range of products including modules, design services, and substrates for integrated wireless systems.
-Additionally, it develops advanced technologies such as multi-layer organic (MLO) and low temperature laminated organic (LTLO) for system-in-package (SiP) designs, enhancing the efficiency and performance of wireless communications.
+Jacket Micro Devices is a technology company based in Atlanta, Georgia, founded in 2004.
+It specializes in providing solutions for wireless modules, focusing on reducing the size and cost of radio frequency (RF) components used in various wireless devices.
+The company offers a range of products and services, including modules, design services, and substrates for integrated wireless products.
+Additionally, Jacket Micro Devices develops advanced technologies such as multi-layer organic (MLO) and low-temperature laminated organic (LTLO) solutions, which are essential for wireless system-in-package (SiP) designs.

 nContact Surgical